Skip to content

 What Is Asset Disposal?

-What asset disposal involves, the accounting entries, gain or loss on disposal, and how to keep an audit trail when assets leave the business.
+What asset disposal means, the journal entry step by step, gain or loss on disposal, how it differs from write-off and retirement, secure IT asset disposal, and keeping an audit trail when assets leave the business.

 AMPthilly Updated

-Asset disposal is removing an asset from use and from the books by selling, scrapping, donating or recycling it, and recording any gain or loss.
+Asset disposal is removing an asset from use and from the books by selling, scrapping, donating or recycling it, and recording any gain or loss on disposal.

 Ways to dispose of an asset